jnordling/gulp-tattoo/readme.md

 # gulp-tattoo [![Build Status](https://travis-ci.org/jnordling/gulp-tattoo.svg?branch=master)](https://travis-ci.org/jnordling/gulp-tattoo)

-> Tattoo your code with image-ascii and lissence
+> Tattoo your code with image-ascii and license
+> A great way to brand you code and add project wide comments to your code
+>

 ## Install